longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 49: City Dialog - General

-We will discuss the :guilabel:`Citizens` tab in a bit.
-Moving to the bottom center, you will see a list of all the units that are present in the city as highlighted in Figure 50.
+Moving to the bottom center, you will see a list of the units that are present in the city, as highlighted in Figure 50.
 There can be units present in a city that the city is not supporting, or from your allies.
-If you right-click on a unit, a pop up box shows some action commands that you can give to the unit.
+If you right-click on a unit, a pop up box with action commands you can give to the unit will be displayed.
 If you double-click on a unit, the :guilabel:`City Dialog` will close and the unit will be selected.
-See `Unit Controls`_ for more information on what to do with the unit.
+See `Unit Controls`_ for more information on what you can do with units.

 .. figure:: ../../_static/images/gui-elements/city-dialog-units.png
   :align: center